Ke'Bryan Hayes Player Props: Pirates vs. Brewers

 Ke'Bryan Hayes At The Plate

-- Hayes has picked up an RBI in 24.3% of his games this year, with two or more RBI in 10.8% of his games.
-He has also driven in three or more runs in five contests.
+- Hayes has picked up an RBI in 24.0% of his games this season, with two or more RBI in 10.7% of his games.
+He has also plated three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.